-Austria's alt-right: Hipsters or hatemongers?
+Austria's far-right: Hipsters or hatemongers?

 Story highlights

-- Martin Sellner is a key figure in Austria's alt-right Identity Movement
+- Martin Sellner is a key figure in Austria's far-right Identity Movement

-- "We see ourselves as patriots, not neo-Nazis," he says, insisting that the group is not racist or anti-Semitic
+- "We see ourselves as patriots, not neo-Nazis," he says

-- But he has spoken out against what he says is the "Islamization" of Austrian society
+- But he has spoken out against the "Islamization" of Austrian society

 Vienna, Austria (CNN)At the stroke of midnight in Vienna city center, members of Austria's so-called Identity Movement slipped on high-visibility vests and boarded a crane to pull off an audacious political prank: Draping a huge black cloth resembling a giant niqab -- the Islamic face veil -- onto a 90-meter-tall statue of the Habsburg ruler, Empress Maria Theresa.